-Empirical research examining firm growth emphasises the importance of sectoral, territorial and individual factors, but attention to financial factors in this literature has been somewhat scarce.
+Empirical research examining firm growth emphasises the importance of sectoral, territorial and individual factors, but the role of financial factors in this literature has been somewhat neglected.
 Three reasons would seem to account for this neglect.
 First, the field of industrial organization has traditionally ignored corporate finance and vice versa.
-Second, an increasing number of studies have chosen to analyse firm growth as a theoretical production function and, as such, have paid scarce attention regarding to the strategic relationships that might exist between financial decisions and output market decisions.
+Second, an increasing number of studies have chosen to analyse firm growth as a theoretical production function and, as such, have paid scant regard to the strategic relationships that might exist between financial decisions and output market decisions.
 And, third, scholars have only very recently acquired access to panel data that can provide information about production factors and financial flows at the firm level.
-The combined effect of these three trends has served to limit the analysis of the effects of financial factors on firm's growth.
+The combined effect of these three trends has served to limit the analysis of the effects of financial factors on firm growth.

-Here, we seek to examine the effect of internal and external finance on firm's growth.
-More specifically, we distinguish between firm sizes so as to provide empirical evidence of the differential impact of these financial channels.
+Here, we seek to examine the effect of internal and external finance on firm growth.
+More specifically, we distinguish between the size of firms so as to provide empirical evidence of the differential impact of these financial channels.
 During a firm's infancy the availability of finance tends to be extremely limited.
 In this start-up phase, a firm's ability to capture financial resources is usually restricted to equity capital and bank debt, while its capacity for leverage is also limited.
 As the firm establishes itself, however, it gains access to resources from its own productive activity - commercial borrowings, internal cash flow - and sources of external finance.
-The firm's ability to accede to these latter varies with macroeconomic environment and with microeconomic factors related to the territorial environment and the firm's individual characteristics.
+The firm's ability to gain access to these latter sources is dependent on the macroeconomic environment and the microeconomic factors related to the territorial environment and the firm's individual characteristics.

 A firm's ability to obtain external finance is a key factor in its development, growth and survival.
-According with Aghion et al. (2007), access to external finance improves market selection by allowing small firms to be more competitive.
-Additionally, financial accessibility significantly facilitates the post-entry growth of firms.
-In addition, Winker (1999) and Savignac (2008), among others, report that credit constraints have a negative impact on innovation expenditures and overall investment; and Carpenter and Petersen (2002), in a study of 1,600 small US firms, find that asset growth is constrained by the availability of internal finance.
+According to Aghion et al. (2007), access to external finance improves market selection by allowing small firms to be more competitive.
+Moreover, financial accessibility significantly facilitates the post-entry growth of firms.
+Winker (1999) and Savignac (2008), among others, also report that credit constraints have a negative impact on innovation expenditures and overall investment; while Carpenter and Petersen (2002), in a study of 1,600 small US firms, find that asset growth is constrained by the availability of internal finance.
 Finally, Musso and Schiavo (2008), in a study of almost 15,000 French manufacturing firms, conclude that access to external financial resources has a positive impact on firm growth.

-In this paper we are interested in analysing the effects of different sources of finance on sales growth at the firm level, with particular attention to small firms, given the increasing recognition that they are gaining in the promotion of regional development (Acs, 1999).
-Although it is the large firms that tend to capture a larger share of employment and economic activity, small firms can act as catalysts for the development of local industrial sectors.
-In fact, in recent decades the share of small firms in the economy has increased due to growing global competition, greater uncertainty, and technological advances (Audretsch et al. 2002).
-However, there is a general consensus that such firms suffer from a serie of financial constraints.
+In this paper we seek to analyse the effects of different sources of finance on sales growth at the firm level, with particular attention to small firms, given the increasing importance being attached to them in the promotion of regional development (Acs, 1999).
+Although large firms tend to capture the larger share of employment and economic activity, small firms can act as catalysts for the development of local industrial sectors.
+In fact, in recent decades, the share of small firms in the economy has increased as a result of growing global competition, greater uncertainty, and technological advances (Audretsch et al. 2002).
+However, there is a general consensus that such firms must face a series of financial constraints.